MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex1_compliance_roles.md

 1. A message about the new Microsoft Purview portal will appear on the screen.
 Select **Get started** to access the new portal.

-1. Get yourself familiar with the new Microsoft Purview portal.
-When you are done, leave the browser window open.
+1. Explore the layout and navigation of the new Microsoft Purview portal.
+Leave the browser window open when you're finished.

-You have successfully switched to Joni Sherman's account and are now ready to start the lab.
+You have successfully signed in as Joni Sherman and are ready to continue the lab.